-- You can use any manager to take the backup, for example, if you have three managers you can use any one of them to make a full backup of Swarm.
+- You can use any manager node to take the backup.
+For instance, if you have three managers, you can use any one of them to perform a full backup of Swarm.

 sudo service docker stop

 Our backup is ready now 🙂

 In case of an unfortunate incident, and you need to restore the backup, you can easily unzip the tarball by following these steps:

 That's not all!
 We need to initialize Swarm again, but don't worry, there's a magic flag that can help us with that: